 The JACOBSEN COLLECTION distills prestige, discipline, and elegance in the furniture pieces that were designed specifically for the clientele by the world renowned design firm.
 The collection includes a lifetime of award-winning design.

-Dream House facts and questions:
+Dream House questions and answers:

 Q: What is the size of the Dream House v.
 2.0?